yan-foto/neutron-docs/app/_pages/customization.md

 #### Packaging
 Packaging is done using [`electron-packager`](https://www.npmjs.com/package/electron-packager) module.
 The object provided under `packager` key is directly passed to this module.
+Read more about packaging [here](./packaging.html).

 #### Example
 ```js